dmpop/koreader-compendium/docs/15-koreader-rsync.md

 rsync -avh --delete /media/$USER/KOBOeReader/Library/ /path/to/backup/dir
 ```

-Instead of backing up the data to the local machine, you can push the data to a remote Linux machine via SSH:
+Instead of backing up the data to the local machine, you can push the data to a remote Linux host via SSH:

 ```bash
 rsync -avhz --delete -P -e "ssh -p 22" /media/$USER/KOBOreader/Library/ user@127.0.0.1:/path/to/backup/dir